gggabbby/Visualization-of-GDP-and-Major-Expenses-in-G20-Countries/README.md

-## Visualization of GDP and medical, military, and government spending in G20 countries
+## Visualization of GDP and Three Major Expenses in G20 Countries
 ### Gabby Gao

 access home page at